-The main lines of action focus on consolidating the Central America center scope by promoting scientific activities about topics such as patrimonialization, sustainable development and rural tourism in the countries of the region.
+The main lines of action focus on consolidating the Central America hub scope by promoting scientific activities about topics such as patrimonialization, sustainable development and rural tourism in the countries of the region.
 The aim is to reinforce and valorize research in these fields of study, through a reflection about cocoa.

-Presentation of the structure:
+Presentation of the structure

-Officially launched in June 2012, in the framework of the 3rd Young Americanists’ Days, the Central America center is hosted by the Faculty of Social Sciences of the University of Costa Rica (UCR), in San José, Costa Rica.
+Officially launched in June 2012, in the framework of the 3rd Young Americanists’ Days, the Central America hub is hosted by the Faculty of Social Sciences of the University of Costa Rica (UCR), in San José, Costa Rica.

-Laura Henry’s thesis (University Sorbonne Nouvelle Paris 3, ED 122): The patrimonialization of cocoa in Costa Rica and in the Dominican Republic.
-Territorial qualification, sustainable development and social dynamics, under the supervision of Sébastien Velut.
+Laura HENRY’s PhD dissertation: "The patrimonialization of cocoa in Costa Rica and in the Dominican Republic.
+Territorial qualification, sustainable development and social dynamics", under the supervision of Sébastien Velut

 Scientific Supervisor: Tania Rodríguez, Research Professor, Departments of Political Sciences and Geography of the University of Costa Rica (UCR), Vice-director of the School of Political Sciences of the UCR